Adopting a Cat

 All our adult cats are microchipped, so if they ever get lost they can be re-united with you very quickly.
 The microchip will be registered in your name after adoption.

-We vaccinate our cats against cat flu and feline enteritis when they come into the rescue if they are not already up to date.
+We vaccinate our cats against cat flu, feline enteritis & Feline Leukaemia when they come into the rescue if they are not already up to date.
 Some will need a second injection given later, so you may have to take your new cat to get this done after you have adopted it.

 If you are interested in a particular cat, you need to fill in an application form for that animal.
 If the animal’s name does not appear in the drop down box - it means that animal is already reserved pending homecheck.
 Keep watching if you are still very interested in that animal as sometimes homechecks do fall through and that animal will become available again.